NWadugodapitiya/IT_Signature_project/README.md

 3. Commit your changes (`git commit -m 'Add some AmazingFeature'`)
 4. Push to the branch (`git push origin feature/AmazingFeature`)
 5. Open a Pull Request

-## Acknowledgments

-- Bootstrap team for the amazing framework
-- TextIt for SMS integration
-- Font Awesome for icons
-- SweetAlert2 for beautiful alerts

 ## Support